 - Seeing a bat: This is the most obvious sign that your home is infested with bats.
 However, observing them fly is not enough to know whether it is one or they exist as a colony.

-- Noise: Bat activity can be quiet noisy.
+- Noise: Bat activity can be quite noisy.
 However, such noise can only be realized when there is a bat colony.
 Hearing the noise made by a small group of bats is difficult.

 Bat control can be done by following these guidelines: